-State responsibilities include: (1) establishing specific, detailed policies and operating procedures which comply with the requirements of federal laws and regulations; (2) determining the state UI tax structure; (3) collecting state UI contributions from employers (commonly called "unemployment taxes"); (4) determining claimant eligibility and disqualification provisions; (5) making payment of UI benefits to claimants; (6) managing the program's revenue and benefit administrative functions; (7) administering the programs in accordance with established policies and procedures; and (8) enacting state UC law that conforms with federal UC law.
+State responsibilities include: (1) establishing specific, detailed policies and operating procedures which comply with the requirements of federal laws and regulations; (2) determining the state UI tax structure; (3) collecting state UI contributions from employers (commonly called "unemployment taxes"); (4) determining claimant eligibility and disqualification provisions; (5) making payment of UI benefits to claimants; (6) managing the program's revenue and benefit administrative functions; (7) administering the programs in accordance with established policies and procedures; and (8) enacting state UC law that conforms with federal UC law and that state law and operations substantially comply with federal law.

-Unless otherwise noted, responsibilities of the U.S. Department of Labor (DOL) include: (1) allocating available administrative funds among states; (2) administering the Unemployment Trust Fund (UTF) through the U.S. Department of the Treasury and monitoring activities of the UTF; (3) establishing program performance measures; (4) monitoring state performance; (5) ensuring conformity and substantial compliance of state law and operations with federal law; and (6) setting broad overall policy for program administration.
+Unless otherwise noted, responsibilities of the US Department of Labor (DOL) include: (1) allocating available administrative funds among states; (2) administering the Unemployment Trust Fund (UTF) through the US Department of the Treasury and monitoring activities of the UTF; (3) establishing program performance measures; (4) monitoring state performance; (5) ensuring conformity and substantial compliance of state law and operations with federal law; and (6) setting broad overall policy for program administration.

-Benefits payable under several additional programs also are administered by the SWAs, as agents for the DOL; however, they are distinct programs with separate compliance requirements - the Trade Adjustment Assistance/Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance (TAA/ATAA/RTAA) programs to workers adversely affected by foreign trade and the Disaster Unemployment Assistance (DUA) program to workers and self-employed individuals who are unemployed as a direct result of a presidentially declared major disaster and are not eligible for regular UI benefits paid by states (CFDAs 17.245 and 97.034, respectively).
-For example, SWAs provide weekly Trade Readjustment Allowances (TRA)/ATAA/RTAA payments for eligible program participants consistent with the eligibility requirements of CFDA 17.245.
+Benefits payable under several additional programs also are administered by the SWAs, as agents for the DOL; however, they are distinct programs with separate compliance requirements-the Trade Adjustment Assistance/Alternative Trade Adjustment Assistance/Reemployment Trade Adjustment Assistance (TAA/ATAA/RTAA) programs to workers adversely affected by foreign trade and the Disaster Unemployment Assistance (DUA) program to workers and self-employed individuals who are unemployed as a direct result of a presidentially declared major disaster and are not eligible for regular UI benefits paid by states (Assistance Listings 17.245 and 97.034, respectively).

+For example, SWAs provide weekly Trade Readjustment Allowances (TRA) /ATAA/RTAA payments for eligible program participants consistent with the eligibility requirements of Assistance Listing 17.245.